 It is stated that your signature should not cross the borders of the signature box or else your application may not be accepted!

 Gather all documents you must take with you – your application, passport and even the documentation that proves your legal income and that you have health insurance.
 Also, if you apply under the major investor scheme, you must bring documentation or data that proves that you have made the investment for the required amount.
 And as mentioned, under the general investor scheme, you must have a business plan that you take with you within the requirements stated above.

 Make sure to pay the state fee of the application and keep the receipt.

-If you are not an e-Resident, then you need to make your way to a foreign representation of Estonia or to a local Service Office in Estonia.
+If you are not an e-resident and do not posess the e-Residency card, then you need to make your way to a foreign representation of Estonia or to a local Service Office in Estonia.